David Hemp

-David Lloyd Hemp (born 8 November 1970) is a former Bermudian cricketer.
+David Lloyd Hemp (born 8 November 1970) is a Bermudian cricket coach and former cricketer.
 He is a left-handed batsman and a right-arm medium-pace bowler, who has played domestic cricket for Glamorgan, Free State, and Warwickshire.
-David has a younger brother, Tim, who has previously played for Glamorgan's second eleven, and who appeared for Wales Minor Counties in the NatWest Trophy.
-David Hemp has also played List A and Twenty20 cricket.
-He is currently Head coach of Pakistan Women Cricket Team.
+Hemp has also played List A and Twenty20 cricket.
+He is currently the batting coach of the Bangladesh cricket team.

 He attended Millfield School.
+Hemp's younger brother, Tim, previously played for Glamorgan's second eleven, and appeared for Wales Minor Counties in the NatWest Trophy.

 County cricket

 Hemp first appeared for Glamorgan in 1991, and was part of the Glamorgan side which won the 1993 Sunday League championship.
 He followed this up in 1994/95 when he went on a tour with the England A team to India and Bangladesh.
 The following season, he made a career high 157, before joining Warwickshire in 1997.
 He quickly made it into the top order, and played there consistently until he made a return to Glamorgan in 2002.

 Having set a record for Glamorgan with a 251 second-wicket partnership, he also played in the match against Kent at Canterbury which won Glamorgan the Norwich Union League.

 On 12 September 2006, he assumed the captaincy of Glamorgan with immediate effect after the resignation of Robert Croft.
 At the end of the 2008 season, he was released by the club.